jarrettmeyer/jarrettmeyer.github.io/_posts/2017-11-10-prepping-sql-server.md

 4. Is reference data stored in its own schema (e.g. `[ref].*`)?
 Because reference data (e.g. area codes, counties, countries, genders, U.S. states) should rarely change, policies for your reference schema can be different than your policies for other transactional data. *Note: This question is important for applications with small maintenance windows.*
 5. Are service-level objectives (SLOs) well defined and documented?
 What are they?
 (See below for an example SLO table.)
 6. Where is the architectural inventory?
 This is a list of all machines (physical and virtual) and their primary roles.
 This should include databases, application servers, Active Directory servers, file servers, email servers, load balancers, etc. This inventory should include offsite/cloud infrastructure.
+7. How are bulk-process job logs stored, and how often are they reviewed?

+*Sample SLO table.*

 | Operation | Objective | Measure | Description |
 | :--- | :--- | ---: | :--- |